 - 1. After six months of continuous service, dependents of full-time employees in good standing, subject to the requirements set forth below, are eligible to enroll in Davis & Elkins College courses tuition-free. - 2.
 Dependents are defined as: - a.
 A spouse to whom a full-time employee is currently legally married and with whom the employee is living; - b.
-Natural-born and stepchildren of the employee who are financial dependents of their parent as defined by the Federal Financial Aid Program; and - c.
+Natural-born and stepchildren of the employee who are financial dependents of their parent as defined by the Federal Financial Aid Program; and

+- c.
 Children legally adopted prior to employment or for five or more years prior to the effective date of the waiver who are financial dependents of their parent as defined by the Federal Financial Aid Program. - 3.
-An administrative fee will be charged for each semester in which a dependent utilizes the waiver. - 4.
-Requests for tuition waivers must be renewed each semester.
-The tuition waiver requests are available from the Business Office and the processing sequence below should be followed. - 5.
-The tuition waiver benefit does not include payment for fees and other related expenses such as lab fees, service fees, graduation fees, books and any applicable taxes. - 6.
-The tuition waiver benefit does not apply to graduate classes.

-- 7. The tuition waiver benefit does not apply to Summer School except when the dependent is within 36 credit hours of graduation requirements. - 8.
-The tuition waiver benefit does not apply to over-load hours. - 9.
+An administrative fee will be charged for each academic term in which a dependent utilizes the waiver.
+An academic term is either the fall or spring for on-campus undergraduate programs or the nursing winter, summer or fall for the RN-BSN Degree Completion Program. - Requests for tuition waivers must be renewed each academic term.
+The tuition waiver requests are available from the Business Office and the processing sequence below should be followed. - The tuition waiver benefit does not include payment for fees and other related expenses such as lab fees, service fees, graduation fees, books and any applicable taxes. - 6.
+The tuition waiver benefit does not apply to graduate classes. - The tuition waiver benefit does not apply to Summer School except when the dependent is within 36 credit hours of graduation requirements. - The tuition waiver benefit does not apply to over-load hours.
+8. - 9.
 The tuition waiver benefit does not apply to fees of any type, such as audit, credit for life, etc. - 10.
 A dependent applying for a waiver must complete all relevant financial aid forms.
 A dependent who does not complete all relevant financial aid forms will be charged the full tuition amount for the number of courses taken.
 Tuition waiver recipients are not eligible to receive scholarships funded by Davis & Elkins College.
 Moreover, students who are in default on Federal Stafford Loans at the time of the tuition waiver request are not eligible for the benefit. - 11.
 In no instance will financial aid awards in excess of need be returned to an individual. - 12.
 PELL, SEOG, state grants, and/or institutional grants will be used to offset the cost of the tuition waiver. - 13.
 A dependent daughter or son who has attained 150 credit hours of college-level instruction or the completion of a baccalaureate degree, regardless of where the course work was completed, is not eligible for a tuition waiver. - 14.
 The spouse of a full-time employee who has not completed a baccalaureate degree or has not attained 150 credit hours of college-level instruction is eligible for tuition waiver on the same basis as a dependent daughter or son.
-The spouse of a full-time employee who has either completed a baccalaureate degree or has attained 150 credit hours of college-level instruction is eligible for the tuition waiver for one course per fall semester and/or spring semester. - 15.
-Recipients of the tuition waiver benefit must meet the College and academic program requirements for admission and are subject to all applicable academic policies and procedures.
+The spouse of a full-time employee who has either completed a baccalaureate degree or has attained 150 credit hours of college-level instruction is eligible for the tuition waiver for one course per fall semester and/or spring semester or per module for each academic term in the RN-BSN Degree Completion Program. - 15.
+Recipients of the tuition waiver benefit must meet the College and academic program requirements for admission and are subject to all applicable academic policies and

+- procedures.
 Moreover, to remain eligible, the dependent must maintain a minimum cumulative GPA of 2.0. - 16.
 The tuition waiver benefit is subject to space availability in the course, giving regular tuition paying students priority.